 For example, if you took International Baccalaureate, Advanced Placement, or Cambridge A-levels coursework in high school that meet a minimum exam result, you would likely have transfer credits for certain courses that are either specific to a course or are within a certain discipline (e.g. BIOL 1st, ENGL 1st).

-If you’re joining UBC as a transfer student, your time at another institution can also translate into transfer credits.
+If you’re joining UBC as a transfer student, your prior studies at another institution can also translate into transfer credits.

 Why should I pursue getting transfer credits?

 Every course costs time and money.
 Making the most of your transfer credits allows you to save on both to use elsewhere—for example, exploring elective courses that interest you, or perhaps saving up for an exchange trip.

 Personally, when I transferred to UBC, I pursued getting transfer credits for my high school IB courses as well as university courses I’d taken at my previous institution.
 Because I was changing my major, getting transfer credits helped to satisfy elective and prerequisite requirements, which in turn, gave me more room to explore other courses as part of my new degree.